Product Review

 Ideal Users

-- Users with medium to large hands (hand length 17.5cm–21cm) — the Pro Fit Ergo is sized for this range
+- Users with medium to large hands (hand length 17.5cm–21cm) — the Pro Fit Ergo is sized for this range and the fit is excellent within it.

 Not Ideal For